clirdlf/ndsa.org/conference/digital-preservation-virtual-2022.md

 ### NDSA Virtual Events following the Digital Preservation 2022 Conference
 NDSA will be hosting a virtual event on February 23, 2023, for those presenters who were unable to participate in the in-person conference in Baltimore last fall.
 The event, held in collaboration with our host organization, CLIR, will consist of panels and presentations and will take place over Zoom events.
-Information regarding registration is forthcoming for this special online event!
 All sessions will be free and open to the public.

+### Registration Link
+Registration is now open!
+Please join us by registering [here](https://events.zoom.us/ev/AkRIWrI1hxzkNRZhgdWUTpgF3ZWKY91mj_YQBfnxi2g8Rq6Nxzau~AggLXsr32QYFjq8BlYLZ5I06Dg).

 ### Sessions and Schedule
 **All sessions will occur on Thursday, February 23, 2023**